1925 Northern Ireland general election

 The 1925 Northern Ireland general election was held on 3 April 1925.
 It was the second election to the Parliament of Northern Ireland.
 It saw significant losses for the Ulster Unionist Party, although they maintained their large majority.
-This was the last election for the Stormont parliament conducted using the Proportional Representation system.
-It was abolished by the Ulster Unionist government during this parliament and replaced with the first-past-the-post system used in Great Britain.
+This was the last election for the Stormont parliament conducted using Single transferable voting, a form of Proportional Representation.
+Fifty-two members were elected in ten districts, which each elected between four and eight members.
+The Ulster Unionist government abolished proportional representation during this parliament and replaced it with the first-past-the-post system used in Great Britain.